The Buteyko Method: Why Breathing Less Might Be the Nervous System Reset You Actually Need

 Not too little.
 Too much.

 When you chronically overbreathe, which most stressed, anxious, or neurodivergent adults do without realising it, you lose carbon dioxide (CO2) faster than your body can replace it.
 That matters more than you think.
 CO2 is not just a waste gas.
 It plays a direct role in how efficiently your blood delivers oxygen to your brain, your muscles, and your organs.
-This relationship is called the Bohr Effect, a well-established physiological principle discovered in 1904.
+This relationship is called the Bohr Effect, a well-established physiological principle first described by Christian Bohr in 1904.

 The Buteyko Method teaches you to breathe less air, more efficiently, through your nose, using your diaphragm, at a pace your body can actually work with.
 It is not about forcing anything.
 It is about getting out of your own way.